Jaimilit/beyond-the-barbell/README.md

 ## Navigation Bar

 The navigation bar is present on all pages of the site.
-The nav bar as different sections:
+Responsive navigation offers different sections:
 Navigation for an unauthorized user: All Products, Train With Us, Memberships, Competitions, Connect With Us, Account, & Checkout Bag.
 ![nav bar](./media/navigation.png)

 Also, the navigation bar is an adaptive element, and on mobile screens it collapses into a hamburger icon.